-On April 21,2022, the Company filed an application for early hearing before Hon'ble ITAT and subsequently the matter was heard by ITAT on May 6,2022.
-The appeals on merits along with the stay application were posted for hearing on July 21,2022 and October 20,2022, however the matter couldn't be taken up since the Special counsel appointed by the Department sought the adjournment and the matter was listed for hearing on January 25,2023.
+On April 21, 2022, the Company filed an application for early hearing before Hon'ble ITAT and subsequently the matter was heard by ITAT on May 6, 2022.
+The appeals on merits along with the stay application were posted for hearing on July 21, 2022 and October 20, 2022, however the matter couldn't be taken up since the Special counsel appointed by the Department sought the adjournment and therefore got posted to January 25, 2023.

-On January 25,2023 and March 15,2023, the same Learned members of the Hon'ble ITAT were presiding for two different benches and due to the paucity of time the matter could not be taken up.
-Since the appeals are covered by the stay, accordingly at the request of the Company's Counsel, the Hon'ble ITAT directed the department for no coercive action till the next date of hearing i.e June 5,2023.
+On January 25, 2023 and then on March 15, 2023, the same Learned members of the Hon'ble ITAT were presiding for two different benches, hence due to the paucity of time the matter could not be taken up.
+Since the appeals are covered by the stay, accordingly at the request of Company's Counsel the Hon'ble ITAT directed the department for no coercive action till the next date of hearing i.e June 5, 2023.